* BE SAFE * BE KIND * BE BRAVE *

 POSTPARTUM DROP-IN GROUP:

-Our well-loved Friday drop-in group is up and running on Zoom.
+FRIDAYS at 11:00 – Our well-loved Pomegranate Postpartum Group is up and running on Zoom.
 Check Facebook updates on how to join, times, etc.

 HOMEBIRTH INFO SESSION, WATERBIRTH INFO SESSION: